Arkhan12345/AutoML/README.md

 Streamlit application that allows users to train models with an AutoML platform.
 Implements a pipeline that orchestrates preprocessing, data split, training and evaluation.
+3 models for classification/regressiong with 3 metrics each.

 Streamlit page: